Android Client Setup for the Hypermedia Authentication API

 Integrate HAAPI into a Mobile App

-Now that the security setup is done, you can quickly integrate mobile security into your app, by following the Getting Started tutorial.
+Now that the security setup is done, you can quickly integrate mobile security into your app, by following the Android integration tutorial.
 Also checkout the Android Kotlin HAAPI Code Example, which provides an automated setup and demonstrates some customization techniques.

 To use the hypermedia authentication API in a mobile app you first must do some prerequisite setup and integrate the Curity SDKs.
 You can then quickly integrate a hardened OpenID Connect flow into your mobile app.